1. How do I apply for Residence?

 13. When do I find out what room I am in?

-You will find out who your roommate is, we do not give out your room number prior to your arrival.
-The reason for this is that changes to our room registry may occur before you arrive and we want to ensure we provide you the correct information about your room.
-This information will be given to you upon your arrival.
+You will find out who your roommate is, but we do not give out your room number prior to your arrival.
+Changes to our room registry may occur before you arrive and we want to ensure we provide you the correct information about your room.
+This information will be given to you on move-in day.

 14. Am I required to purchase a meal plan?

-Students living in the Mohawk College Residence for the 2019-2020 Academic Year are required to purchase a meal plan.
-For a list of on and off campus food outlets please visit One Card Locations.
+Students living in the Mohawk College Residence between September and April are required to purchase a meal plan.
+For a list of on and off campus food outlets please visit .

 The Mandatory Residence Meal Plan is non-refundable and must be used entirely by the last day of the school year in April.
 Meal plan dollars do not roll over into the next school year.
 However, if you leave Residence and withdraw from Mohawk College during the school year, you will receive a prorated reimbursement of your meal plan, calculated on a daily basis, for the time you were assigned a room in residence.
 Meal plans will not be refunded if you are still a registered student living off campus.
 The Mandatory Meal Plan is designed to support students who are away from home, usually for the first time.
 The meal plan eliminates the need to shop for, prepare, and clean up after meals, allowing students to focus their time on studying, making friends and becoming a part of the Mohawk College community.

-In addition to all of the on campus food provider options, there is an additional food outlet located directly in the Residence called Mo’s Reztaurant.
-For a list of all on campus meal plan food options please visit the Meal Plan Food Locations.
-For additional information regarding the meal plan including cancellation policy visit Meal Plan Dining Plans.
+In addition to all of the on campus food options, Mo’s Reztaurant is located directly in the Residence.
+For a list of all on campus meal plan food options please visit the .
+For additional information regarding the meal plan including cancellation policy visit

 Yes they are!
 The Residence offers bi-weekly light housekeeping services to our residents.
 This means that every two weeks a housekeeper will come to your suite and clean your bathroom and kitchen areas and mop the floors.
 Housekeeping staff are unable to touch your personal belongings and therefore to allow for a full cleaning to occur to these areas you must make sure your counters, table tops, floors and shower areas are clear of any items.
 Please be aware that our housekeeping staff will not enter your bedrooms and therefore the bedrooms are the student's responsibility to clean.
 The Residence has vacuums available at the front desk for your use.

-If something breaks in your suite, you can fill out a maintenance requisition available through the Residence Portal.
-This form authorizes our maintenance staff to enter you room between the hours of 9:00 AM to 3:00 PM to repair the damages you have requested.
-This request may take a few days to get to so we ask you be patient.
-If it is an emergency we ask that you alert our staff to the situation.
+If something breaks in your suite, you can fill out a maintenance request through the Residence Housing Portal.
+This form authorizes our maintenance staff to enter you room after 9:00 AM to repair the damages.
+We will respond promptly and address situations in a timely manner.
+If it is urgent or an emergency we ask that you alert our front desk staff to the situation immediately.
 Please note that any damage to the suite that has occurred at the fault of the resident will be billable.

-The Residence front desk is open 24 hours a day 7 days a week.
-We are available for questions, comments and/or concerns at anytime you have some.
-Please stop down and get to know our Residence Services Representative during your first few weeks here at Residence.
+The Residence front desk is open 24 hours a day, 7 days a week.
+We are available for questions, comments and/or concerns at any time.
+Please stop by and get to know our Residence Services Representatives, we are eager to help!
+Please note: the staff may occasionally be called away from the desk, but will return promptly.

 The Residence does not offer any family or co-ed accommodations.

-The designated parking area for Residents is parking lot P15 located directly beside the Residence.
-Residents must purchase a P15 parking pass from the Mohawk College Parking Office.
+The designated parking area for Residents is parking lot P10 located directly beside the Residence.
+Residents must purchase a P10 parking pass from the Mohawk College Parking Office.

 The Residence offers great security from the moment you pass through the controlled access main entrance, until you slide your electronic card into your suite door.
 Video cameras are located in all common areas, hallways and entrances.
 The front desk is also staffed 24 hours a day 7 days a week.